-Log each test hole, boring, test pit, or cut-surface exposure with the field description and location of each material encountered clearly shown by Montana Department of Highways' symbols and word descriptions used on Form 30.
+Geotechnical Bureau personnel will log each test hole, boring, test pit, or cut-surface exposure with the field description and location of each material encountered in accordance with the MDT Geotechnical Manual.

-Note - Color photographs of samples, and exposed strata may be of considerable value to the Department.
+Note 2 - Color photographs of samples and exposed strata should be obtained and are of considerable value to the Department.
 Each photograph should include a date and an identifying number or symbol.